BenAlaa/mongo-cert-dev-exam-prep/5- Data Modeling - M320.md

 			a.
 What are the extended references to  changed
 			b.
 When should the extended references be updated
 		3. Duplication may be better than a unique reference

+### Subset Pattern
+- **Problem**:
+	- Working set is too big, bigger than ram
+	- solution:
+		- add ram
+		- scale with sharding
+		- reduce the size of the working set (the pattern)

+- **Solution**:
+	- divide the document into two collections
+		- one that is frequently accessed data
+		- one with the remaining data

+- **Use cases**:
+	- list of reviews of a product
+	- list of comments on an article
+	- list of actors in a movie

+- **Pros**:
+	- smaller working set
+	- shorter disk accesse

+- **Cons**:
+	- duplication
+	- more round trips to server